Relevance:

 Permian Basin

-Ensolum’s Midland staff respond to releases and do initial assessments to determine reporting requirements.
+Ensolum’s Midland staff respond to releases and complete initial assessments to determine reporting requirements.
 More often than not, the releases are non-reportable, but Ensolum documents the assessments for client recordkeeping.
-Ensolum assesses the extent and magnitude of the release, then oversees excavation of the minor volumes of impacted soil.
-A confirmation sample is collected and Ensolum provides a simple report documenting field methods and spill volume determinations.
-Ensolum applies a spill calculator that uses volume of material released, porosity and saturation of affected material, and composition of the released liquid to establish a spill volume.
-The volume is compared to Texas Railroad Commission (RRC) notification and reporting requirements.
+Ensolum also assesses the extent and magnitude of the release, then oversees excavation of the minor volumes of impacted soil.
+A confirmation sample is collected, and Ensolum provides a simple report documenting field methods and spill volume determinations.
+Ensolum then applies a spill calculator that uses volume of material released, porosity and saturation of affected material, and composition of the released liquid to establish a spill volume.
+Furthermore, Ensolum compares the volume to Texas Railroad Commission (RRC) notification and reporting requirements.
 The report serves as a record for operators to demonstrate corrective actions and decrease environmental liability.

 Photo 4: Nonreportable release